 Relevant for: GUI tests and API tests

-For details on setting and defining data models for your service, see the Service Virtualization User Guide.
+For details on creating a virtualization project and virtual services, see the Service Virtualization User Guide.

 For task details, see Use a virtualized service for a UFT One test.

 To learn more, see Assigning data and performance models to a virtualized service.